-The German Internet Panel (GIP) is the central infrastructure project of the Collaborative Research Centre (SFB) 884 “Political Economy of Reforms” funded by the German Research Foundation (DFG).
+The German Internet Panel (GIP) is the central infrastructure project of the Collaborative Research Center (SFB) 884 “Political Economy of Reforms” funded by the German Research Foundation (DFG).
 The long-term study collects survey data on individual attitudes and preferences relevant to political and economic decision-making processes.
 These data form the empirical foundation of the scientific research by the SFB projects.
 The GIP study was set up and directed by Prof. Dr. Blom, Professor for Data Science at the School of Social Sciences, starting in 2012 and has been conducted by a team of researchers since February 2022.

 The topics covered by the GIP are diverse and include attitudes towards political reforms, the welfare state, German and EU politics, health, social inequality, education, and employment, as well as key socio-demographic information.
 The questionnaire modules are developed by SFB researchers in cooperation with the GIP team.